catalyst/moodle_tool_blocksmanager/README.md

 The form let you to select:

-- Region - what region to add a block to?
+- Region - what region to add a block to (e.g. side-pre, side-post)?
 - Block - what block to add?
 - Categories - what categories to apply the block?
 - Weight - what block weight will be on those pages?